After my Creative Practice Class artists were able to more clearly express their work to clients.

 The Creative practice starts with one thing: your short biographical statement...

-For artists, often our biggest obstical is to be willing to remember and point out our talents, successes and accomplishments and how we will connect to our audience.
+For artists, often our biggest obstacle is to be willing to remember and point out our talents, successes, and accomplishments and how we want our audience to connect.
 Since we can do so many things, it's hard to narrow it down to choose.
 Meet Robin, a piano instructor, artist, and creative teacher.
 She told me she had so many interests in art and needed a bio to apply for an upcoming art show.
-Often she had already received a yes from someone wanting to show her art, or ask her to teach, but then she needed some words to follow up with in a professional way.
+Often she had already received a yes from someone wanting to show her art, or ask her to teach, but then she needed some words to follow up within a professional way.
 After taking the class and talking with other creatives she came away with enough material for a great professional artist statement.
+She has two upcoming art shows!
 Read below...

 Short Writing Samples feel impossible sometimes.
 You need to fit your whole world into a few words.
 This is often an overwhelming task that stalls getting your creative work to the people who need it.